PimDerks/UberToggler/ROADMAP.md

 ## Learning

 * Create CoffeeScript and/or TypeScript versions of the library to finally get some experience with those libraries.
-* Create modules to work with RequireJS/CommonJS.
+* Create modules to work with RequireJS/CommonJS and without an AMD loader.
 * Use Bower/NPM.
 * Add unit test/end-to-end test (Mocha?
 Jasmine?)